 Writing an article that contains a lot of valuable information may seem simple.
 But when the article is written, the story doesn’t end.
 We are constantly updating the content so that you can always get up-to-date and accurate information.

 FaceTime allows its users to make and receive video & audio calls over the Internet.
 FaceTime usually works as intended.
-However, glitches do appear; as such, we will be discussing some of these issues in the article.
+However, glitches do appear; as such, we will discuss some of these issues in the article.

 You may be asking why FaceTime is not making or receiving calls.
 Read below for reasons and tips to ensure your FaceTime experience is flawless.

 See also: iPhone Speaker Not Working – How To Fix It.

 - If you are trying to switch from a FaceTime call to a Phone Call or a FaceTime audio call, it will not work.
 Consider ending the call and making a new one.